benrmatthews/fantactivist/_posts/2017-02-14-womens-march-london.md

 2. Gofundme donations
 3. Funding events hosted by supporters.
 For example, some people arranged coffee mornings to fund raise for us and one woman arranged a comedy night with all proceeds going to WMOL

-We also had a lot of support from the organisations who helped us.
-For example, they lend us speakerphones and a stage and microphones, a first aid box etc. meaning we didn't have to cover those expenses ourselves.
+We also had a lot of support from the organisations who helped us with essentials we needed for the march.
+For example, they lent us speakerphones and a stage and microphones, a first aid box, etc, meaning we didn't have to cover those expenses ourselves.

 <img src="/assets/images/womens-march-on-london-events.jpg">

 #### What are your goals for the future?

 We set out to get people more interested and involved in politics and this is an ongoing project.
-We are currently working on our #10actions100days campaign where we are asking everyone to complete 10 actions over the course of 100 that will make a positive impact on their community or the general political landscape.
+We are currently working on our #10actions100days campaign where we are asking everyone to complete 10 actions over the course of 100 that will make a positive impact on their community and/or the general political landscape.

 You can find more information about our 10 actions on the [Women's March on London website](https://www.womensmarchlondon.com/action-2/)